playcanvas/developer.playcanvas.com/content/user-manual/publishing/cocoonjs.md

 ---
-title: App Stores
+title: Ludei CocoonJS
 template: page.tmpl.html
-position: 3
+skip: true
 ---

-To publish your PlayCanvas game, we recommend you use [CocoonJS][cocoonjs] from [Ludei][ludei].
-CocoonJS can wrap your PlayCanvas game as a native application which can then be sumitted to either Google Play or the Apple App Store.
+[CocoonJS][cocoonjs] from [Ludei][ludei] can wrap your PlayCanvas game as a native application which can then be submitted to either Google Play or the Apple App Store.

 ## Testing your PlayCanvas Game in CocoonJS